freeconf/site/content/en/docs/Reference/web-ui.md

 ## Reactive Using notifications

-Subscribing to `notifications` is [one line of javascript]({{< ref "interfacing-with-a-RESTCONF-API.md#subscribing-to-events-in-web-browser" >}}) with no additional javascript library required.
+Subscribing to `notifications` is [one line of javascript]({{< ref "interfacing-with-a-RESTCONF-API.md#subscribing-to-events-in-web-browser" >}}) with no additional javascript library required unlike websockets.
 Notifications aren't just for alerts.
 One of the more useful notifications is for data has changed in back-end from possibly another user edit and front-end should reload data.

 You can serve any number of modules in an application should you need to isolate your web-only functions.
+For example `car` module and `car-web` module both from the same server.

 You might have expected websockets for notifications.
 Websockets would still require implement a publish and subscribe layer on top of the "socket".
 HTTP/2 and SSE this is no longer neccessary resulting in faster and easier code with little risk of orphaned subscriptions.